Alligator Snapping Turtle

 The alligator snapping turtle (Macrochelys temminckii) is related to the common snapping turtle.
 The alligator snapping turtle, however, is considered the largest freshwater turtle in the world.
 It can live for more than 150 years and can grow to over 220 pounds!

 Alligator snapping turtles live in the southeastern United States.
 They are found as far north as Chicago and as far west as Texas (map originally from National Geographic).

-On average, an alligator snapping turtle will only live for about 60 years.
+On average, an alligator snapping turtle will live for about 60 years.
 However, there have been reports of snapping turtles with bullets from the civil war in their carapace.
-This indicates that they can live for up to 150 years.
+This indicates that they can live up to 150 years.

 What do Alligator Snapping Turtles eat?

 These turtles eat almost anything they can get a hold of.
 Their primary diet consists of fish and invertebrates.
 Alligator snapping turtles are sit-and-wait ambush predators.
 Typically they lay on the mud at the bottom of a lake or stream.
 To attract their prey they expose a small, worm-like tongue that wiggles.
 When the small prey approaches, the jaws snap shut.